JMaynor/Dolores/README.md

 Discord bot named Dolores for rolling dice, playing audio, and a number of other helper functions.
 She was initially created to help facilitiate playing tabletop games over Discord.

 Dolores is generally just a python program.
 I run her in a Docker container, allows for easier updating.
-An example `docker-compose.yml` layout is included below, assuming the user wants to make use of all functionality.
+An example `docker-compose.yml` file is included in the project, assuming the user wants to make use of all functionality.

 > Note: Dolores is largely a personal project created for a few small Discord servers.
 So there's a number of features or peculiarities that specifically deal with things unique to what I want her to do.
 Should still be useful in a broader more generalized context, but I will work over time to make her less specific.
 Or at least make her uses more configurable.